Emiliano Marcondes: AFC Bournemouth

 On 3 July 2021, Marcondes signed a three-year contract with Championship club AFC Bournemouth on a free transfer.
 He was heavily involved in the first team squad during the opening month of the season, making seven appearances and scoring one goal, before being dropped to the bench after the September international break.
 Marcondes returned to match play on 3 November, with a substitute cameo in a 2–1 league defeat to Preston North End.

-On 11 January 2023, Marcondes rejoined former club FC Nordsjælland on loan for the remainder of the 2022-23 season.
+On 11 January 2023, Marcondes rejoined former club FC Nordsjælland on loan for the remainder of the 2022–23 season.
 He returned to Bournemouth at the end of the season.

 Marcondes moved on loan to Scottish Premiership club Hibernian in January 2024.

 On 5 June 2024, Bournemouth announced he would leave the club in the summer when his contract expired.

 Norwich City

 In early October 2024, Marcondes signed a one-year contract with Norwich City.
 On 23 November, he scored his first league goal for the club in a 2–2 draw against West Bromwich Albion.
 On 29 April 2025, the club announced that it had exercised a one-year option to extend the player's contract.
+On 24 April 2026, Norwich announced that Marcondes would leave the club at the end of his contract that summer.

+Melbourne City

+On 20 August 2026, Marcondes signed with A-League Men club Melbourne City for the 2026–27 season.